iconify/icon-finder/docs/core/blocks.md

 }
 ```

 `compareIcons(icon1, icon2): boolean` - compares icons.
 Returns true if icons are valid and identical, false if not.
-See code example above.
+See an example above.

 ## Pagination